zuwuliao/zuwuliao.github.io/_posts/2025-11-8-DeepSeek-OCR.md

 * If you input 10,000 tokens, it jumps to 100 million operations (!)

-So the long textual context cause the operation complexity increases quatratically.
-When you want to give an LLM a long document, or maintain long conversation history, you're increasing input tokens — and each added token slows down inference and increases memory use.
+Because of the Transformer’s self-attention mechanism, handling long textual context introduces quadratic complexity in both computation and memory.
+When you feed a large language model (LLM) a lengthy document or maintain an extended conversation history, the number of input tokens increases.
+Each additional token not only slows down inference but also significantly increases memory usage.

-DeepSeek-OCR is trying to solve this problem at text input step.
-It's a system that compresses long text into visual format (images) and later decodes it back into text using AI.
-This helps overcome the limits of how much text current large language models (LLMs) can handle.

-The smart part of DeepSeek-OCR is, instead of feeding long text directly into an LLM (which is costly and slow), they first turn the text into an image (like a snapshot of a document), and then process that image using fewer "vision tokens."
+DeepSeek-OCR addresses this challenge at the input stage.
+Instead of feeding long text directly into an LLM (which is costly and slow), they first turn the text into an image (like a snapshot of a document), and then process that image using fewer "vision tokens."
 This is called "optical compression."
+By converting long textual sequences into images, DeepSeek-OCR bypasses the token-based input limitations of Transformers, enabling more scalable handling of large textual inputs.

 Here's the trick: